juuli/GPUfiltering/README.md

 - Boost Libraries
 - Port Audio
 - Cuda 4.2
-- FFTW

-To compile, I used cmake 2.8
+I used cmake 2.8 to generate the makefiles